 - Cons: Expensive and less durable than aluminum trekking poles

 Grips are usually made of EVA (ethylene-vinyl acetate) foam or cork.
-Both materials are comfortable to touch even at low temperatures (unlike the hiking pole shaft).
+Both materials are comfortable to touch even at low temperatures (unlike the cold hiking pole shaft).
 However, they do have some differences.

 EVA foam grips:

 EVA foam grips are heavier than cork grips but on the other hand they also provide better comfort as the foam doesn’t transmit vibrations as much as cork.